wasi-master/pypi-command-line/README.md

 ## Features

-- 🚀 Extremely fast and easy to use.
+- 🚀 Extremely intuitive and easy to use.
 - 🌟 Beautiful UI with pleasant colors *everywhere*.
 - 😁 Emojis in responses and errors.
 - 📰 Great Markdown and reStructuredText support for viewing project descriptions.